qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - can you please help me to change my password with edison
 - how i can change my password
 - i would like to change my password
-- how do we change password in us most of
+- how do we change password
-- nice app in us est
-- test in us est
-- where is the option to add a message to the assistant in us est
-- need a search in us est
-- not receiving emails in us est
-- not working in us est
-- does not work with yahoo mail in us est
-- where is my sent file in us est of
-- new mail is not loading in us est
-- i can not see my sent emails in us est
-- how do i change password in us est
+- how do i change password
 - i want to change my password
 - i would want to change my email account password
 - how do i change my account password